 Auto-Pay

-Enroll payers in Auto-Pay or view Auto-Pay status per billing year via the billing profile.
-Billing clerks can also deactivate Auto-Pay (e.g., due to multiple missed payments), or put Auto-Pay on hold; once on hold, only the payer is able to resume payments.
+Payers can be enrolled in Auto-Pay or have their Auto-Pay status viewed by billing year via the billing profile.
+Billing clerks also have the ability to deactivate Auto-Pay—for example, in cases of multiple missed payments—or place it on hold.
+Once Auto-Pay is on hold, only the payer can resume payments.

 Auto-pay payments are scheduled for processing three days before the due date, and the Upcoming Auto-pay notification is sent at that time.